Scentefy/Very-Secret-Repository/TeamContractAgreement.md

 **Mechanisms adopted for work allocation:**

 -   We have decided to incorporate the “Sign-up” Agile practice on our Trello storyboard to ensure that each team member will be able to choose what they want to work on.
-To prevent team members from overworking, we have implemented a “stamina” point system where each individual can only take on a limited amount of work.

 -   We have also adopted planning poker which will help us realise which tasks require more effort than others.
 We will use “effort points” with a scale from 1-10.